bk10aao/Checkers/README.md

 # Checkers

-This project is designed within Unity and developed to currently implement two AI opponents, a breadth-first search based opponent and a depth-first search opponent.
+This project is designed within Unity and developed to currently implement two AI opponents, breadth-first search based and depth-first search opponent.

 This was developed using version unity-5.3.5.